BogdanMoale/weather-forecast-server/README.md

 A simple weather forecast API with authentication for admin and user roles.

+## 🛠️ Database

+The database is stored locally using SQLite.
+No external database setup is required.

 ## 🚀 Setup & Run

 ### **1️⃣ Clone the Repository**